About UMD Mesoterps

 Goals

 The process that goes into getting approval, calibrating sensors, and mounting a weather station is long.
-Mesoterps aims to have three stations up and running by the end of the Spring 2023 semester!
+Mesoterps aims to have six stations up and running by the end of the Spring 2025 semester!
 We also plan to incorporate particulate matter and CO2 into our station sensor suite.

 Progress

-So far, we’ve deployed stations at four locations: the Atlantic building, the UMD Golf Course, the A.V.
-Williams building, and Van Munching hall.
+So far, we’ve deployed stations at five locations: the Atlantic Building, the UMD Golf Course, the A.V.
+Williams Building, the Chemistry Building, and Van Munching Hall.
+We also have a CO2 sensor on the Atlantic Building.
 You can view the data from all our currently running stations here.

 Members